-Koshu Suisho Kiseki Zaiku started in the latter days of the Edo period, when master craftsmen were welcomed to the area and began polishing quartz on an iron sheet using a emery powder called kongousha made from a very hard stone, rather in the way that diamonds are polished.
+Koshu crystal carving as we know it today dates back to the latter days of the Edo era, when master craftsmen were welcomed to the area and began polishing quartz on an iron sheet using an emery powder called kongousha made from a very hard stone, similar to the way that diamonds are polished.

 How to make

-The process of Koshu suisho kiseki zaiku is divided into two key stages of shaping the crystal and then polishing.
-An iron drill is used to carve the crystal using five key techniques: lattice carving, carving to raise a section in relief, carving to lower a section, line engraving and flattening.
+The production process is divided into shaping and polishing stages.
+A type of iron drill is used to carve the crystal using five key techniques: lattice carving, embossing, deep carving, line engraving and flat engraving.